This Cheap Singapore Sightseeing Bus Tour on #36 Costs Only $2

 Before I describe what you’ll see, here’s the nitty-gritty.

 How much does it cost?

-S$2.60 as of June 2019 (no change is given on the bus) for the full loop.
+If you pay cash, it’s S$2.80 as of August 2023 for the full loop.
+No change is given on the bus.
 If you choose to alight halfway through the journey, use the Transitlink guide to find out how much each leg of your journey costs.
-If you somehow have a CEPAS card, the bus fare is a bit cheaper ($2.06).
-Tap the card when you board the bus and do it again when you exit.

 What is the frequency of the No. 36 bus service?